The key to effective marketing is testing, testing, then testing again.

 Food for Thought: Fresh Pasta

 One area of cooking that I’m constantly testing is working with dough.
 Dough can be so fussy at times!
-Since I’m a pasta lover, I spend a lot of time making homemade pastas and trying to get the thickness of the dough just right.
+Since I’m a pasta lover, I spend some time making homemade pastas and trying to get the thickness of the dough just right.

 I’ve found that the secret is in the kneading.
 In order to get your spaghetti, fettuccine or ravioli to achieve the perfect level of thickness, you have to knead, and test, and knead, and test again.
-It’s both an art and a science, and I’ve found Niki Achitoff-Gray’s The Science of the Best Fresh Pasta to be enormously helpful.
+It’s both an art and a science, and I’ve found Anne Burrell’s recipe is the best for me.

 And just as properly-tested pasta will lead to mind-blowingly delicious results, a properly-tested marketing campaign will surpass your expectations every time.

 Are you ready to improve your marketing campaigns, increase sales, and build customer loyalty?
-Get started by calling (312) 463-1050 or contacting us here.
+Need a marketing analyst?
+Give me a call (312) 463-1050 or contact us here.